jkoudys/immutable.php/README.md

 # immutable.php
-Immutable, highly-performant collections, well-suited for functional programming and memory-intensive applications.
+Immutable collections, well-suited for functional programming and memory-intensive applications.
 Runs especially fast in PHP7.

 ## Basic Usage
 Quickly load from a simple array